 Thanks to medical advances, it’s now possible to extract the cells and biochemicals responsible for ongoing tissue regeneration, then use them to heal a range of health problems by injecting them at the site of damaged tissues.

-Dr. Mathai at Lighthouse Medical Center offers two key types of regenerative therapies: regenerative cell therapy and platelet-rich plasma (PRP) injections.
+Lighthouse Medical Center offers two key types of regenerative therapies: regenerative cell therapy and platelet-rich plasma (PRP) injections.

 Regenerative Cell Therapy is often called the body’s building blocks.
 Regenerative Cell Therapy has the extraordinary ability to self-replicate as often as needed, creating a new cell that’s capable of developing into many different types of tissues.

 The MSCs used for regenerative medicine come from umbilical cord tissue that’s freely donated by mothers after giving birth.
 Cord tissue is a rich source of MSCs, which are harvested, screened, and approved for medical use.

 Although your body has its own supply of MSCs that stay active throughout your life, their activity slows down as you get older, which affects healing.
 Your healing can also be slow and inefficient if you have tissues that are extensively damaged.
 In both cases, an injection of concentrated MSCs helps to support your body and boost healing.

 What benefits will I gain from regenerative cell therapy?

 Regenerative medicine may sound like it’s new or experimental, but MSC therapy is well-grounded in mainstream medicine.
 For example, it’s often used by orthopedic specialists during surgery to help stimulate healing.

 MSCs have established roles in your body, where they:

 - Produce new cartilage, ligament, tendon, muscle, bone, and fat tissue